MultiPlan Corporation

 Customers

-The company works directly with Payors to manage medical cost and billing and payment accuracy for their own fully-insured health plans; and for their Administrative Services Only (ASO) and self-insured employers/plan sponsors.
-The company estimates that in 2021 its Payor customers served over 100,000 employers/plan sponsors actively using its services through the ASO channel, which generated over 85% of its combined Network and Analytics revenues in 2021.
-Within the ASO channel, the top 10 plan sponsors represent less than 20% of the company’s combined Analytics and Network revenues in 2021.
+MultiPlan works directly with over 700 Payors to manage medical cost and billing and payment accuracy for their Administrative Services Only (ASO), self-insured employers/plan sponsors and fully-insured health plans where applicable.
 The company also indirectly services consumers accessing healthcare services through commercial and government health plans or property and casualty policies.
-An estimated 60 million consumers have access to the company’s services through their health plans.
-In aggregate, it serves a diverse customer base comprised of national and regional insurance companies, Blue Cross and Blue Shield plans, provider-sponsored and independent health plans, TPAs, self-insured health plans, Property and Casualty bill review companies and other companies involved in the claim adjudication process.
+In aggregate, the company serves a diverse customer base consisted of national and regional insurance companies, Blue Cross and Blue Shield plans, provider-sponsored and independent health plans, TPAs, self-insured health plans, property and casualty insurers, bill review companies and other companies involved in the claim adjudication process.
+Through the company’s HST subsidiary it also works with employers directly and through their brokers/consultants.

-The company’s three largest customers accounted for approximately 34%, 19% and 10%, respectively, of its revenues for the year ended December 31, 2021.
-Contract terms with larger customers are often three and as many as five years, while mid- to small-sized customer contracts are often annual and typically include automatic one-year renewals.
-However, the company continues to experience high renewal rates and its top ten customers based on full year 2021 revenues has been customers for an average of 25 years.
+The company has strong relationships with its customers, which include substantially all of the largest health plans and their ASO platforms.
+Contract terms with larger customers are often three years and as many as five years, while mid- to small-sized customer contracts are often annual and typically include automatic one-year renewals.
+The company continues to experience high renewal rates and its top ten customers based on full year 2022 revenues have been customers for an average of 25 years.

 Network